 While you’re in the area visiting the monastery, make sure to check out the beaches and town of Paleokastritsa.
 There are 6 stunning bays here, which are surrounded by olive and cypress trees.
 This is the perfect spot for spending the afternoon swimming, or just lazing on the beach.
 You’ll find numerous tavernas and restaurants here as well, including nearby Akron Beach Bar, which has a great setting for a meal, or drink.

-The main beach of Paleokastritsa itself is known for being one of the best beaches in all of Greece.
+The main beach of Paleokastritsa itself is known for being one of the best beaches in Greece.

 Sipping on Sunset Cocktails